nahuel-paladino/GameBoy-Asteroids/README.md

 ## [Play Here!](https://paladino-nahuel.itch.io/)

-Created in a little over a week, control a small spaceship and destroy the asteroids for points.
+Created in a week, control a small spaceship and destroy the asteroids for points.

 Programming, art, and design by Nahuel Paladino